Below are topics that require notice to families and the community.

 As required by the State of Washington, here is a record of ASB funding at each school by year.

-Please contact Heather Hawkins, Business Services Accounting Manager, if you have any questions.
+Please contact Andrew Burgess, Business Services Controller, if you have any questions.

 It is important for students to attend school every day.
 Absent or late students miss valuable instructional time and may miss out on opportunities such as field trips or college/career exploration events.
 Families are encouraged to not schedule appointments, vacations or other events at times that would cause students to miss school.
 Research shows that any type of absence, excused or unexcused, dramatically decreases a student’s chance of graduating on time.